mfgustavo/glompo/docs/examples.rst

    :lineno-match:
    :lines: 27

-Convergence of the GloMPO manager is controlled by :class:`~glompo.convergence.basechecker.BaseChecker` objects.
+Convergence of the GloMPO manager is controlled by :class:`.BaseChecker` objects.
 These are small classes which define a single termination condition.
 These classes can then be easily combined to create sophisticated termination conditions using :code:`&` and :code:`|` symbolics.

 In this case we would like the optimizer to run for a fixed number of iterations or stop if the global minimum is found.
 Of course we would not know the global minimum in typical problems but we do in this case.